biberino/cmake_init/README.md

 /path/to/script/cmake_init.sh my_amazing_project
 ```

-- Open VSCode oder Codium in that directory
+- Open VSCode or Codium in that directory
 ```
 code .
 ```
-- Build the Project using Terminal->Run Build Task or use the Hotkey Ctrl+Shift+b
+- Build the Project using Terminal->Run Build Task or use the Hotkey Ctrl+Shift+b.
+Use Run->Start Debugging or F5 to run and debug the program.